 Participants are also required to attend one of the pre-event "open houses" held online in Second Life.
 This is to ensure that participants can successfully log into Second Life, enter the training space, hear the presenter and speak with them via their computer's microphone.
 Participants will not need to attend for the entire "open house," just a portion of the two-hour window.
 Participants must attend this "open house" session from the computer and Internet connection they intend to use for the training.

 The scheduled times for the "open houses" will be announced when registration begins.

 If you participate in the Star Behavioral Health Providers (SBHP) program and want to register for this online EBP workshop, please note that it will not qualify as an SBHP Tier 3.
 While you are welcome to attend the training, your participation will not be tracked by SBHP, nor listed on the SBHP registry.

-For any other questions or technical issues, please contact Mr. Aric Bowie (email@example.com), Mr. Chris Adams (firstname.lastname@example.org), or Mr. Phil Thompkins (email@example.com).
+For any other questions or technical issues, please contact Mr. Aric Bowie (email@example.com), Mr. Phil Thompkins (firstname.lastname@example.org) or Mr. Chris Adams (email@example.com).